Submarine (EP): Musical style and influences

 Several music critics cited Richard Hawley as having influenced the EP's style.

 In his first effort as a solo artist, Turner changed his habitual rock style for a more simple, acoustic driven sound.
 It has been characterised as Indie folk.
 Further incorporating influences from baroque pop and psychedelic pop.
 Its sound has been described as being "in a stripped down, mainly acoustic vein."
-Instrumentally, it incorporates acoustic guitar, drums, and piano, featuring strings in one of the tracks.
+Instrumentally, it incorporates acoustic guitar, drums, and piano, featuring additional strings.
 In terms of lyrics, Turner tried to avoid, "making them about the character too much, or [...] being like a narration," and wanted them to complement what was happening on screen, "without it being too direct, that was like the balance we trying to strive for, certainly in the lyrics and the tunes."

-The EP has been compared to the works of Richard Hawley, Bob Dylan, Simon and Garfunkel, John Lennon, Roy Orbison, Scott Walker, and Cat Stevens's soundtrack for Harold and Maude.
+Since its release, critics have compared the EP to the works of Richard Hawley, Bob Dylan, Simon & Garfunkel, John Lennon, Roy Orbison, Scott Walker, and Cat Stevens's soundtrack for Harold and Maude.